Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Pell City offers a cost-effective option for memory care compared to other cities in Alabama and the national average.
 While more expensive than other senior living options like assisted and independent living, memory care remains a vital service for families seeking specialized care for their loved ones with memory-related conditions.

-Diversicare Of Pell City is a new memory care center that has capacity of 94 Alzheimer’s and dementia sufferers.
-Diversicare Of Pell City includes amenities such as programs for family members, staff nurses trained in dementia care and access to physical and speech therapy.
-It is situated at 510 Wolf Creek Road, North, and is able to offer Alzheimer's care to Pell City, AL older adults with dementia.
-Diversicare Of Pell City has a license in Alabama to offer care, with license number N5804.
+Diversicare Of Pell City is a new dementia care center with capacity of 94 Alzheimer’s and dementia sufferers.
+Diversicare Of Pell City offers services such as customized care plans, promoted socialization and custom memory care programs and activities.
+It is located at 510 Wolf Creek Road, North, and is able to provide dementia care to Pell City, AL senior citizens.
+Diversicare Of Pell City has a license in Alabama to provide care, with license number N5804.

 Medicare, the federal health insurance program, primarily serves individuals aged 65 and older or those with specific disabilities.
 However, when it comes to memory care costs in Pell City, Alabama, Medicare coverage is limited.
 Medicare does not cover long-term residential memory care facilities, as these are considered custodial care services.
 Instead, Medicare focuses on medical services such as doctor visits, hospital stays, and some short-term rehabilitative care.
 This means families in Pell City seeking financial assistance for memory care may need to explore alternative options.
 Below are various ways to pay for memory care in Pell City.